Warkanlock/warkanlock.github.io/README.md

 I'm Ignacio Brasca, a developer from Argentina with experience in web, [security](https://www.researchgate.net/profile/Ignacio_Brasca), system design and game development.

-My focus is on performant code and mind always in the architecture.
+I focus on developing performant code (and)keeping the architecture always in mind.

 Currently, I'm working on Labs AI for PwC.